 How can IKEUCHI help?

 As mentioned, electronics components are becoming smaller and smaller.
 Therefore, more sophisticated measures are required to help manufacturers preventing electrostatic breakdown damages on their production.

-That is why, as “the Fog Engineers” we’ve studied the optimal solution to prevent electrostatic discharge (ESD), by adding humidity in working environment.
-Our none-wetting Dry Fog humidifier offers the adequate solution for sensitive working stations.
+We have researched the optimal solution to prevent electrostatic discharge (ESD), by adding humidity in a working environment.
+Our non-wetting Dry Fog humidifier offers the adequate solution for sensitive working stations.